-Whistler's council is comprised of a mayor and six councillors who are elected for a three-year term.
+Whistler's council is comprised of a mayor and six councillors who are elected for a four-year term.

 The primary functions of municipal council are: